Starogard Gdański: History

-Archeological evidence indicates remnants of a neolithic settlement from four to five thousand years ago.
+Archeological evidence indicates remnants of a Neolithic settlement from four to five thousand years ago.

 The area became part of the emerging Polish state under its first ruler Mieszko I of Poland in the 10th century, and during the fragmentation period in Poland it was part of a Pomeranian duchy, which separated from Poland in 1227.
 Starogrod (as Starigrod) was first mentioned in 1198 when Duke Grzymisław II of Pomerania granted the settlement to the Knights Hospitaller.
 The Slavic name Stargarde was mentioned in 1269.
 In 1282, Mestwin II and Polish Duke Przemysł II signed the Treaty of Kępno, which transferred the suzerainty over Gdańsk Pomerania including Starogard to Przemysł II and reunited the region with Poland.
-Together with the rest of Gdańsk Pomerania it came under the rule of the Teutonic Knights during the 1308 Teutonic takeover of Danzig (Gdańsk).
+Together with the rest of Gdańsk Pomerania it came under the rule of the Teutonic Knights during the 1308 Teutonic takeover of Gdańsk.
 In 1348 the town received city rights under Kulm Law by Grandmaster Heinrich Dusemer.

 Since 31 March 1440 Starogard was a member of the Prussian Confederation.
 It took an active part in the 1454 uprising against the Teutonic Order that led to the Thirteen Years' War (1454–66).
 In 1454, Polish King Casimir IV Jagiellon re-incorporated the region to the Kingdom of Poland upon the request of the Confederation, and the city recognized the King as the rightful ruler.
 In 1461 the Teutonic Knights took over Starogard, which was then eventually recaptured by Poland in July 1466.
 In the peace treaty signed in Toruń a few months later in 1466, the Teutonic Knights renounced any claims to the city, and recognized it as part of Poland.
-It became part of the Pomeranian Voivodeship in the province of Royal Prussia in the larger Greater Poland Province.
+It was a royal city of Poland, administratively located in the Pomeranian Voivodeship in the province of Royal Prussia in the larger Greater Poland Province.
 It remained under Polish rule until the First Partition of Poland in 1772, when it became part of the Kingdom of Prussia under the name Preußisch Stargard.
 The city was subjected to Germanisation policies.
 One of the main escape routes for insurgents of the unsuccessful Polish November Uprising from partitioned Poland to the Great Emigration led through the city.